 The ACC Structure

 Rejecting traditional command and control management doesn’t mean that ACC has no structure, on the contrary.
 Based on a set of guiding values and principles, it provides a framework with a declared mission and assigned roles, the combination of which is designed to deliver the team goals.
 It mandates transparency and by extension accountability; however, it also provides the psychological safety that allows all team members to contribute without fear and gives the team the power to develop solutions based upon experiment when necessary.

 Artifacts and Events

-To provide clarity with the greater organization, ACT’s maintain a number of documents or artifacts which describe them, their aims and their interorganizational relationships.
+To provide clarity with the greater organization, ACC’s maintain a number of documents or artifacts which describe them, their aims and their interorganizational relationships and working agreements.
 The team also participates in regular events or meetings designed to keep everyone up to speed, to review and to consider improvements.
 In the true spirit of Agile events are deliberately short and time-boxed because while you are in a meeting you are not doing your job.

 This article is titled “Death of the Salesman” and while it infers that the traditional sales role is dead, or at least dying, that by no means implies that the function is less important; in fact, the reverse is true.
 Sales is the lifeblood of every organization and therefore of vital importance.
 But due to the rapidly changing landscape and the increasingly complex nature of products and customers, many sales organizations are failing to meet demands.

 Poor performing sales teams and high turnover of sales people is a symptom of a problem not the cause; applying outdated methods to new circumstances is doomed to fail.
 The Agile Customer Team (ACC) approach provides a strategy for long-term customer retention and sustainability, not just by serving the customer, but by focusing on customer needs and creating a cohesive organization that works together to understand and satisfy them.